FOREX-Euro falls to 3-week low vs dollar on Greece delay

 Elsewhere, the Swedish crown fell against the euro after the Swedish central bank cut interest rates by 25 basis points to 1.50 percent.

-The Australian dollar was down 0.3 percent at $1.0665 , failing to benefit from strong Australian employment data as doubts over a Greek bailout undermined risky assets.
+The Australian dollar was down 0.4 percent at $1.0662 , erasing earlier gains following strong Australian employment data as doubts over a Greek bailout undermined risky assets.
 (Additional reporting by Hideyuki Sano in Tokyo)

 Feb 21 The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.